-We want to create a high quality British airline run by members of the South Asian diaspora for the South Asian diaspora.
-We want to connect this unique diaspora from North America via Great Britain to “home” in South Asia starting with the second cities of Amritsar and Ahmadabad in India.
+We will create a high quality British airline run by members of the South Asian diaspora for the South Asian diaspora.
+We want to connect this unique diaspora from North America via Great Britain to “home” in South Asia starting with Amritsar and Ahmadabad in India.

-The most basic one-way POP fare for travel in a standard seat will be substantially lower than that currently offered and includes one piece of cabin baggage (size specific, weight unlimited).
-The customer pays for the extra baggage they want on each leg and what food they desire etc.
+The most basic one-way POP fare for travel in a standard 32” seat will be substantially lower than that currently offered by our competition, and currently includes one piece of cabin baggage (size specific, weight unlimited).
+The customer pays for the hold baggage they want on each leg and what food they desire etc.

 POP wants our people-first philosophy to resonate with those we employ as our staff, who are also considered part of the extended POP family.
 Therefore, staff will also be invited to have a say in the charities policies we support and will also be encouraged to share their ideas around customer service and product development.

 POP will recruit Cabin Crew mainly from South Asia but specially trained by us to be professional and empathetic to our most treasured assets: our customers.
 Cultural sensitivity is paramount in our customer service training.

 As an organization, POP wants to develop multiple ways of supporting our communities in addition to charitable-giving and protecting the environment – this is where our staff come in to play.
 POP aspires, over time, to work with our charity partners to develop work experience and mentoring programmes and apprenticeships for those who have been disadvantaged by their life experiences and need an opportunity to help them start turning their lives around.
 To make these aspirations into a reality, we will invite our staff to put themselves forward if interested in supporting/leading such projects.

 POP is all about providing a great quality, enhanced-value flying experience for its customers, whilst being fair, transparent and honest in its business practice alongside serving the communities in which it does business.